awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Required: No

 `vcpus`
 The number of vCPUs reserved for the container\.
 This parameter maps to `CpuShares` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--cpu-shares` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 Each vCPU is equivalent to 1,024 CPU shares\.
 You must specify at least one vCPU\.
-This is required but can be specified in several places for multi\-node parallel \(MNP\) jobs; it must be specified for each node at least once\.
+This is required but can be specified in several places for multi\-node parallel \(MNP\) jobs\.
+It must be specified for each node at least once\.
 Jobs that are running on Fargate resources must specify the vCPU requirement for the job using `resourceRequirements`\.
 Other jobs can specify the vCPU requirement for the job using `resourceRequirements`\.
 Type: Integer
 Required: Yes